Coronavirus: France announces first COVID-19 death in Europe | DW | 15.02.2020

 French health minister Agnes Buzyn reported the first death from COVID-19 in Europe on Saturday.
 The victim is an 80-year-old Chinese tourist.

-The victim and his daughter had been treated at Bichat hospital, Paris, since January 25 where they were subject to strict isolation measures, said Buzyn in a statement.
-The daughter's health is not a cause for concern and she should be able to leave hospital soon, added the minister.
-Both individuals were from Hubei province, the epicenter of the outbreak.
+The victim and his daughter had been treated at Bichat hospital in France since January 25 where they were subject to strict isolation measures, said Buzyn, reported in French newspaper Le Figaro.
+The daughter's health is not a cause for concern and should be able to leave hospital soon, added the minister.

 Only three deaths had been recorded from the virus outside of China— in the Philippines, Hong Kong and Japan.
 France has 11 cases of the virus.